 So, here i am, research about food that make you get good night's sleep.I want to increase my 'sleep quality' I found this and i will try this!!
 Yuuhuuu!

-I'll shop tomorrow to fill my fridge and my nightstand with those kind of food! yeay!
+I'll shop tomorrow to fill my fridge and my nightstand with those kind of food! yeay! ( well, at least some of dried foods which make it still possible :D )

 Hope this can increase my 'sleep quality' as well as to help you all with the same intention ; prevent that uncomfortable sleep.